Skip to main content

 Webhook Endpoints

-Named webhook URLs that dispatch payloads to agents:
+Named webhook URLs dispatch payloads to agents:

 curl -X POST http://localhost:8420/webhook/hook/hook_a1b2c3d4 \